 The exit from the feedlot is another key area that can be improved and is an important issue feedlot managers are closely monitoring always.
 Beachport Liquid Minerals Green Cap product has a natural electrolyte base that has a calming effect on animals to aid in hydration whilst being transported.
 Many of our clients have found they can expect up to a 50% decrease in normal shrinkage rates, especially on medium to long-haul transportation when using the Green Cap product.

 Green Cap can also assist in slaughter animals where we have found an increase of 1% to 1.5% in carcass yield is not uncommon.

 Make every dollar count

-If you would like to discuss how Beachport Liquid Minerals can fit into your feedlot regime please contact your nearest Regional Manager.
+If you would like to discuss how Beachport Liquid Minerals can fit into your feedlot regime please contact our team.